What Legal Action can you Take to Recover a Bad Company Debt?

 There are no excuses for failing to make a payment.
 But there are cases when a customer becomes insolvent and simply doesn’t have the money to pay.
 In that case you should follow the points listed here when considering what action to take, including various legal steps you can take to recover what is rightfully yours.

-Methods of Recovering a Company Debt
+Actions to Recover a Company Debt

 Try to Speak to The Debtor in Person

 Sometimes a polite but firm call can be all that’s needed to get things moving.
 It’s always worth speaking to them in person before escalating the situation further.

 Send written reminders are periodic intervals, threatening legal action if you feel that’s a path you are prepared to go down.

 It’s worth remembering how expensive and time-consuming debt recovery can be, before skipping the opportunity for mediation.
 Mediators are professionals trained in the art of helping parties reaching a settlement.
 They are skilled negotiators and will actively seek the middle ground where you can make an effective deal.

 Write a Letter Before Action (LBA) Final Warning

 Writing an LBA generally has a powerful affect on debt recovery situations.
 This is essentially a final demand letter,which should confirm:

 - what the consequences will be (ie. type of legal action) if they do not pay

 - You can also state that any proceedings which follow will also include a claim for Court fees and costs where applicable